AdmiralDamage/DyeLiteLegacy/README.md

 # DyeLiteLegacy
 This repository houses my version of the DyeLite program for Mabinogi.

-I got fed up with people moaning about the issues in DyeLite and decided to fix them myself.
+I saw the issues in DyeLite and decided to attempt a repair myself.
 I did the best I could with a resource editing program because the source code has been dead and lost since 2009, around 8 years at the time of writing this message, but beyond what is currently done, not much else can be done to save this program.
-It is for it's original intent and purpose, still 95% functional.
+It is for it's original intent and purpose, still 95% functional (Dead as of 13th Oct 2018).
 This repository will only ever have the most minor fixes done, nothing really functionality wise, probably only the readme or new korean text that I discover.

-In the meantime, I am working on a new utility to replace this and others, do not message me about it, it will be out when it is out.
+In the meantime, I am working on a new utility to replace this and others, do not message me about it, it will be out when it is out, if I ever feel like working on it properly.

 This is the appearance of the application: